Jump to heading Docker integration

 All docker-configuration is stored inside the docker-group.
 It has only 2 required keys:

-• name or service.
+configurationthis links to a key underdockerHostsprojectFolderthe folder, where this project is stored in relation to therootFoldernameorservice.
 Some commands need to know with which container you want to interact.
-Provide the name of the docker-container via the name-property, if you are using docker-compose you can set the service accordingly, then phabalicious will try to compute the docker-name automatically.
+Provide the name of the docker-container via thename-property, if you are using docker-compose you can set theserviceaccordingly, then phabalicious will try to compute the docker-name automatically.

 You can add as many data to the yams file and reference it via the replacement-mechanism described earlier.